 Dental care should start early.
-At what age, though?
+When should your child see a dentist for the first time?
 This is an important question that many parents think about.
 When should a child go to the dentist, and how early should dental care begin?
 Many parents don’t receive guidance from their pediatrician when their children should start seeing the dentist.
 Here is a helpful guide on what age is best and the benefits of going to a dentist early from Lovett Dental Corpus Christi.

 When Should a Child Go to the Dentist?